Fox Terrier Dog Breed Information

 If you’re experienced with dogs, you’ll do well with a Fox Terrier.
 Even beginners won’t struggle too much with training but it does take a lot of patience, consistency, firmness and clarity to properly train a Fox Terrier.
 This is often a new situation and challenge for beginners.
 The best idea is to take your dog to obedience lessons and read good training guides (and follow the advice!).

-Fox Terrier Pros
+Fox Terrier Pros and Cons

 - Easy to train